A 2022 BGES Revolutionary War Field University Program

 Lunch is included, but dinner is on your own.

 Sunday, December 11, 2022

-8:30 AM: After the successes at Princeton, we head to Morristown to study Washington’s winter encampment, which he held from January 6 through May 29, 1777.
+8:00 AM: After the successes at Princeton, we head to Morristown to study Washington’s winter encampment, which he held from January 6 through May 29, 1777.
 We will show that his force was very active throughout the winter and spring months of 1777 in what is known as the “Forage War.”
 A total of 58 engagements were fought within 84 days.
-Here spirited and efficient fighting, primarily by New Jersey militia, continuously frustrating Howe and preventing him from moving overland toward Philadelphia.
-The day ends about 1:30 PM as Gary talks about Howe’s decision to use a water route to take Philadelphia in 1777.
+Here spirited and efficient fighting, primarily by New Jersey militia, continuously frustrated Howe and prevented him from moving overland toward Philadelphia.
+The tour ends about 1:30 PM as Gary talks about Howe’s decision to use a water route to take Philadelphia in 1777.

 Read this Tour Talk about “Washington’s Desperate Gambit,” published on the BGES Blog.

-Watch this YouTube presentation featuring Gary Ecelbarger discussing Washington’s Gambit with Len Riedel and Scott Patchan.
+Watch this YouTube presentation featuring Gary Ecelbarger and Scott Patchan discussing Washington’s Gambit with Len Riedel.

 About the Faculty